KevinHock/KevinHock.github.io/_posts/2023-11-26-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 > Same as the above + the TGW data processing charge.

-> At $0.02 [per GB of data processed](https://aws.amazon.com/transit-gateway/pricing/), that is only 20 bucks per TB of data!
+> At $0.02 [per GB of data processed](https://aws.amazon.com/transit-gateway/pricing/), that is only 20 bucks per TB of data.

 > In conclusion, for centralized egress to cost more, you’d need to send more than 303.67 TB.